berry2012/kubeadm-lab-on-aws/README.md

 ```
 export LOCAL_SSH_KEY_FILE="~/.ssh/key.pem"
 export REGION="eu-west-1"
+export AWS_PROFILE="work"
 ```

+**Note: By default, the AWS CLI uses the settings found in the profile named default.
+To use alternate settings, you can [create and reference additional profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).**

 ## Setting up for deployments
 - Confirm the instances created and the Public IP of the Ansible controller server